DARR

 author = {{MindXO}},

-title = {Deployer AI Risk Register: a canonical AI risk register for organizations that deploy AI systems},
+title = {Deployer AI Risk Register: an open-source canonical AI risk register for organizations that deploy AI systems},

 year = {2026},